polarityjam/polarityjam/docs/whatis.rst

 a high amount of time and domain knowledge.
 To minimize the amount of time needed to quickly look at complex cell patterns and potentially discover interesting collective behavior, visualizing the features can be done interactively in an online setting.
-Simply visit `www.polarityjam.com <www.polarityjam.com>`_ to get a first feeling of what is possible without the need to execute anything, or simply continue reading.
+Simply visit `www.polarityjam.com <www.polarityjam.com>`_ to get a first feeling of what is possible without the need to execute anything.

 Feature Extraction Pipeline